suncoast-devs/handbook/assignments/cs-all-cards-on-deck/README.md

 ### Explorer Mode

 - [ ] Once the program starts, you should create a new deck.
-- [ ] After deck creation, you should shuffle the deck using [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.
+- [ ] After deck creation, you should shuffle the deck.
-- [ ] After the deck is shuffled, display the top card.
+- [ ] After the deck is shuffled, display the top two cards.
-- [ ] Give the user an option to see the next card or quit the program.

 ## Adventure Mode

-- [ ] In addition to displaying the cards, also store the "dealt" cards in a `playerHand`
+- [ ] In addition to displaying the top two cards, also store these two "dealt" cards in a `playerHand` variable.
-- [ ] Implement a way to deal cards into two or more hands
+- [ ] Implement a way to deal cards into two _different_ hands

 ## Epic Mode